 As of the date of this Report, each of the Goldman Sachs Funds and the Kelso Funds controls 36.5% of our outstanding common stock (together, they control 73% of our outstanding common stock).
 Due to their equity ownership, the Goldman Sachs Funds and the Kelso Funds are able to control the election of our directors, determine our corporate and management policies and determine, without the consent of our other stockholders, the outcome of any corporate transaction or other matter submitted to our stockholders for approval, including potential mergers or acquisitions, asset sales and other significant corporate transactions.
-The Goldman Sachs Funds and the Kelso Funds also have sufficient voting power to amend our organizational documents.
+The Goldman Sachs Funds and the Kelso Funds also have sufficient voting owner owner our owner our contraint transactions.

 Conflicts of interest may arise between our principal stockholders and us.
 Affiliates of some of our principal stockholders engage in transactions with our company.
-We obtain the majority of our crude oil supply through a crude oil credit intermediation agreement with J. Aron, a subsidiary of The Goldman Sachs Group, Inc. and an affiliate of the Goldman Sachs Funds, and Coffeyville Resources, LLC currently has entered into commodity derivative contracts (swap agreements) with J. Aron for the period from July 1, 2005 to June 30, 2010.
+We obtain the majority of our crude oil supply through a crude oil intermediation agreement with J. Aron, a subsidiary of The Goldman Sachs Group, Inc. and an affiliate of the Goldman Sachs Funds, and Coffeyville Resources, LLC currently has entered into commodity derivative contracts (swap agreements) with J. Aron for the period from July 1, 2005 to June 30, 2010.
 In addition, Goldman Sachs Credit Partners, L.P. is the joint lead arranger for our credit facility.
 Further, the Goldman Sachs Funds and the Kelso Funds are in the business of making investments in companies and may, from time to time, acquire and hold interests in businesses that compete directly or indirectly with us and they may either directly, or through affiliates, also maintain business relationships with companies that may directly compete with us.
 In general, the Goldman Sachs Funds and the Kelso Funds or their affiliates could pursue business interests or exercise their voting power as stockholders in ways that are detrimental to us, but beneficial to themselves or to other companies in which they invest or with whom they have a material relationship.
-Conflicts of interest could also arise with respect to business opportunities that could be advantageous to the Goldman Sachs Funds and the Kelso Funds and they may pursue acquisition opportunities that may be complementary to our business, and as a result, those acquisition opportunities may not be available to us.
-Under the terms of our certificate of incorporation, the Goldman Sachs Funds and the Kelso Funds have no obligation to offer us corporate opportunities.
+Conflicts of interest could also arise with respect to business opportunities that may be complementary to our business, and as a result, those acquisition opportunities may not be available to us.
+Under the terms of our certificate of incorporation, the Goldman Sachs Funds and the Kelso Funds are they may pursue acquisition opportunities that may be complementary to our business, and as a result, those acquisition opportunities.

 Other conflicts of interest may arise between our principal stockholders and us because the Goldman Sachs Funds and the Kelso Funds control the managing general partner of the Partnership which holds the nitrogen fertilizer business.
 The managing general partner manages the operations of the Partnership (subject to our rights to participate in the appointment, termination and compensation of the chief executive officer and chief financial officer of the managing general partner and our other specified joint management rights) and also holds IDRs which, over time, entitle the managing general partner to receive increasing percentages of the Partnership's quarterly distributions if the Partnership increases the amount of distributions.
-Although the managing general partner has a fiduciary duty to manage the Partnership in a manner beneficial to the Partnership and us (as a holder of special units in the Partnership), the fiduciary duty is limited by the terms of the managing general partner also have a fiduciary duty to manage the managing general partner also have a fiduciary duty to manage the managing general partner and the directors and officers of the managing general partner may differ significantly from, or conflict with, our interests of our stockholders.
+Although the managing general partner has a fiduciary duty to manage the Partnership in a manner beneficial to the Partnership and us (as a holder of special units in the Partnership), the fiduciary duty is limited by the terms of the partnership general partner.
+The interests of the owners of the managing general partner may differ significantly from, or conflict with, our interests and the interests of our stockholders.